 You can't put half-assed sketches up and earn $100,000 anymore.

-The era of easy money on crowdfunding is over.
-Putting together a campaign is now a full-time job involving PR, logistics, marketing, taxes, international regulations, and many other challenges you'd never imagine until they are staring you in the face.
+Putting together a campaign is now a full-time job involving PR, logistics, copycats, marketing, advertising, taxes, international regulations, and many other challenges you'd never imagine until they are staring you in the face.

-A single split-second decision during the campaign can be the difference between profit and a walk-of-shame bankruptcy.
+A single split-second decision can be the difference between stacks on stacks of cash, and a completely failed Kickstarter campaign.

 Does any of this sound familiar?

 - As a founder, I know I should be the one crafting my campaign message, but how do I know where to start?

 - I launched a crowd funding campaign last year and it was a nightmare.
 How do I relaunch without looking like a failure?

 - People flat out don’t believe what we are doing is possible.
 How do I get potential backers to accept my message?

 - I've found some consultants who said they'll help my project, but how do I know they're not full of shit?